LepistaBioinformatics/mycelium-docs/docs/config.md

 >
 > Mycelium will try to resolve the variables at runtime, so it is not necessary
 > to restart the API Gateway after changing the configuration.

-In the next sections, we will describe the configurations options used to start the API Gateway.

-## 1. Vault Configurations (`vault`): Highly recommended for production environments

-If users opt to use the Vault server to store the secrets, they should configure the following options:

-- **`url`**: The URL of the Vault server.
-Should include the protocol, hostname, and port number if necessary.
-- **`versionWithNamespace`**: The API version used to interact with the Vault server.
-Example: `v1/kv`.
-- **`token`**: The token used to authenticate with the Vault server.
-For obvious reasons, this configuration should be performed using direct definition in the YAML file (development) or environment variables (production).

 ## 2. Core Configurations (`core`)